How to choose the best roof lantern for your conservatory

 In summary

-• Thermal efficiency matters hugely – look for U-values as low as 1.0 W/m²K to prevent heat loss and maintain comfortable temperatures year-round
+3. Thermal efficiency matters hugely – look for U-values as low as 1.0 W/m²K to prevent heat loss and maintain comfortable temperatures year-round, especially in such sensitive locations.

 Imagine stepping into your conservatory and being greeted by streams of gorgeous natural light cascading through a beautifully designed roof lantern above.
 No more gloomy spaces or sky-high energy bills from artificial lighting.
 Or you could spend an evening watching your favourite moving, gazing up at the stars above.
 It’s no wonder that roof lanterns have shot up the home improvement popularity charts in the past decade.